itsalexyue/iot-inspector/README.md

 $ startx
 ```

 This  will launch the Raspberry Pi's  GUI desktop.
-Start the
+Then start the
 default browser and type "localhost:3000" in the address bar.